 '''

 Common {

 Services {

 NameService = "OrbixNames IOR";

 };

 };

-Poplace OrbixNames IOP with the full IOP st

 '''

 Replace OrbixNames IOR with the full IOR string contained in nsior.ref on the server host.

 - 4. Set the environment variable that locates dynamic libraries, for example PATH on Windows, LD_LIBRARY_PATH on Solaris, or SHLIB_PATH on HP-UX, to include the Orbix lib directory. - 5.
 Run the banking client as follows: